pran-7-5/eco_style/README.md

 Health tips
 --------------------------------------------------------------------------------------------
 ```
+If you can't see in the dark means, you have vitamin A deficiency.
+You are a human you should able to see clearly at night because you were in jungle while evolution.
+Sweet potatoes

+If you have skin problems, you have vitamin B deficiencies.
+You should eat Daal everyday in lunch = legumes, pulses.

+If you have fatigue and weakness, its vitamin C deficiencies.
+You should eat sour things everyday, citric, lemonade, orange, and fruits.

+Knock knees and flat foot = this happened because you have vitamin D and calcium deficiencies.
+You get tired very soon and get leg pain if you try to walk on a hilly area.
+If you stand straight joining ankle heels and if your knees touching you have knock knees but there should not be too much gap either.
+And foot should be curve not flat.
+This one is time talking will take few years, bone related things always takes time.
+Scientists say drink milk but I never drank milk or eaten meat.
+Plants have enough calcium that you need, my height is 5,10.

+You should eat rice everyday, I eat flatten rice every morning and normal raw white rice every lunch.
+Sleeping with pillow between knees, jogging in sand or knee level water, trekking up hill.
+And sunlight is must.
+Taking only calcium supplements is very dangerous and can be fatal because excess calcium can't get out of your body, because calcium is not water soluble, it will get deposit in your organs and causes cancer.

+Nervous system issues, because of vitamin E deficiencies.
+Eat seeds = mustard oil, almonds, pistachios.

+Easy bruises= vitamin K
+Eat pumpkin, koshola saag, egg plant, green chili, white radish.

 Banning of gym equipment, too much equipment(creating pollution due to excess metal use)(well only the few pursuing sports professionals have to use wooden weights, use brick weights)(unhygienic-lot of people using the same)
 (weight lifting can cause permanent tissue damage in the long run), yoga is enough and very safe.